ZobaerZamil/COA-A-12-bit-Custom-RISC-V-Microprocessor/README.md

 ## 2. Assembler
   My designed assembler will convert the assembly instruction into Binary format and Hexadecimal Format.
-I designed this assembler in C Language.
+I created this assembler in C Language.
-    1. Firstly, it will convert the assembly instructions into Binary formate or machine code.
+    1. First, it will convert the assembly instructions into Binary format or machine code.
 It will be one instruction per line.
-    2. Then it will convert that machine code into Hexadecimal format which will be helpful for my processor.
+    2. Then, it will convert that machine code into Hexadecimal format, which will be helpful for my processor.
     3. After converting the instructions into Hexadecimal format as **Output file(.txt)**, we can load that file into *Logisim* and simulate the *12-bit Microprocessor*.

 ## 3. Processor
-  For performing the operations, I designed **12-bit Arithmetic Logic Unit** which perfrome arithmetic and logical operations.
+  I designed **12-bit Arithmetic Logic Unit**to perform the operations, which perform arithmetic and logical operations.
 Here is the *12-bit ALU -*

    ![ALU 12-bit](https://user-images.githubusercontent.com/72562681/188276083-a113c0f8-c104-4b28-a75b-4fea5bdea27b.jpg)

-  Then I designed **12-bit Register file** which helps to write and read data in registers and calculate according to the instructions.
+  Then I designed a **12-bit Register file**, which helps to write and read data in registers and calculate according to the instructions.
 Here is the *12-bit Register file -*

    ![Register File 12-bit](https://user-images.githubusercontent.com/72562681/188276215-5b2a54fe-23dc-4425-986f-dc3c47c78436.jpg)

-  For Automation, I designed a Control Unit, where Operation code will generate signals for that specific operation do complete the task properly.
+  For Automation, I designed a Control Unit where the Operation code will generate signals for that specific operation to complete the task properly.
 Here is the *Control Unit*

    ![Control Unit](https://user-images.githubusercontent.com/72562681/188276354-03922313-d905-4afc-b50b-81b0c0edc268.jpg)